-In the Open Facilities list in the upper left corner of the operation view, select the first shelter.
+- In the Open Facilities list in the upper left corner of the operation view, the first shelter is selected by default.
 The list is sorted by the current capacity, so that shelter currently has the most people.

 The Shelter Info details window shows information about that shelter.

-From the details, there are currently 200 people there.
+The details show there are currently 1800 people there.